Onguma The Fort

 Star gazing, the night skies at Onguma are unbeatable

-To start planning your vacation to Onguma The Fort
+Call us on to start planning your vacation to Onguma The Fort or take a look at our itineraries to Etosha

 Located on the eastern side of Etosha, Onguma Private Nature Reserve has over 20,000 hectares of protected land and wildlife and boasts over thirty different animal species, including a family of black rhino.